-- Cover page, to include: - o name - o present rank - o department and college - date of appointment at the University of Massachusetts Lowell and rank awarded - number of years credited for prior service awarded at the time of hire, and promotions awarded at other institutions, if applicable - area of specialization within the discipline - External Letter Waiver Statement (Appendix 1) - Candidate's section of the List of Suggested External Reviewers (Appendix 2a) - Candidate's curriculum vitae (CV) (MSP contract Appendix A-9, Personnel Form #6) - The CV is intended to provide the accomplishments of the candidate's entire career, including the specific details of accomplishments at UMass Lowell.
+- Cover page, to include: - o name - o present rank - o department and college - $\circ\;$ date of appointment at the University of Massachusetts Lowell and rank awarded - number of years credited for prior service awarded at the time of hire, and promotions awarded at other institutions, if applicable - o area of specialization within the discipline - External Letter Waiver Statement (Appendix 1) - Candidate's section of the List of Suggested External Reviewers (Appendix 2a) - Candidate's curriculum vitae (CV) (MSP contract Appendix A-9, Personnel Form #6) - The CV is intended to provide the accomplishments of the candidate's entire career, including the specific details of accomplishments at UMass Lowell.
 Accomplishments from the period under review are typically provided in bold face type.
-There is no page limit for the CV. - Candidate's Narrative-recommended length, approximately 5 to 7 pages - Instructional Activity Chart (Appendix 6) - Research Funding Report (Appendix 7) (if applicable)
+There is no page limit for the CV. - Candidates may adjust the CV format to reflect disciplinary conventions but should retain the order specified in Appendix A-9. - Candidate's Narrative-recommended length, approximately 5 to 7 pages (10-12 pt. font, single spaced, standard margins) - Instructional Activity Chart (Appendix 6) - Research Funding Report (Appendix 7) (if applicable)